 How I survived driving nearly 1000 miles in this 2017 model last month is beyond me.
 It was just as painful and uncomfortable, and I can confidently not recommend this car to anyone who does a lot of long distance driving.
 The concrete-like seats will screw up your back forever.

 The bad news is that newer versions of this car are just as bad.
 The 2021 Kia Forte interior (for example) features the same super-uncomfortable rock hard seats.
+And if that wasn’t bad enough, one of my main complaints in my pros and cons list of the Kia K5 was about the seats (and the lack of lumbar support).
+Will Kia ever make a car with comfortable seats??

 2. It gets pushed around a lot in the wind